kmhcreative/zappbar/README.md

 **Theme Layout:**
 * Theme is already responsive (so ZappBar shouldn’t try to “fix” it)
-* Make theme responsive when ZappBars are displayed (if possible)
+* Tweak theme to be responsive when ZappBars are displayed
-* Make theme responsive even when ZappBars are not displayed (if possible)
+* Retrofit to responsive theme even when ZappBars are not displayed (if possible)

 The latter two options will _try_ to adjust a non-responsive theme so that it behaves like a responsive layout (auto-adjusting to different screen sizes).
 This works best when the theme is using standard class names and IDs for the theme parts, though you can try using “Custom Settings” (see below) to tell ZappBar how to find those elements.

+Applying "Tweaks" to a theme that is already responsive may or may not have any discernible effect, depending on the theme.
+"Retrofit" is intended ONLY for themes that are not already responsive, and applying it to a theme that is already responsive will most likely really mess up the layout.

 **Theme Sidebars:** Themes often have sidebars in them.
 On narrow screen devices these can be a problem if the theme isn’t responsive.
 If you told ZappBar to “Make theme responsive” now tell it what it should do with any sidebar containers it finds: